matteosecli/Magisk-Root-Toggle/README.md

 - Now, open Custom Quick Settings.
 If you have other custom tiles, **delete them**.
 This is important, as the tile we're going to create **has to be the first one created**.
 Then, create a new tile (allow forever superuser permissions to Custom Quick Settings if asked).
 Use the following settings:
     - The Title: "Root".
     - The Icon: Choose whichever icon you like from "Built in icons"
-    - The Click Action: Choose "Launch App -> Magisk Root Toggle" Then press the confirmation icon to save and exit the app.
+    - The Click Action: Choose "Launch App -> Magisk Root Toggle".
+Then press the confirmation icon to save and exit the app.
 - A new tile should have appeared in your menu, named "Root".
-Tap on it and allow forever superuser permissions to Magisk Root Toggle if asked.
+Tap on it and allow forever superuser permissions to **Magisk Root Toggle** if asked.

 That's it!
 You've done it! 😄
 If root is active the tile should be white-colored, whereas if root is not active the tile should be gray-colored.